Live at Roseland: Elements of 4: Critical reception

-Live at Roseland: Elements of 4 received positive reviews by music critics, who praised the performances of the songs, Beyoncé's vocal abilities and its documentary style.
+Live at Roseland received positive reviews by music critics, who praised the performances of the songs, Beyoncé's vocal abilities and its documentary style.
 Nate Chinen of The New York Times compared the DVD with the album Live at the Royal Albert Hall (2011) by British singer Adele which was also released on November 25, 2011.
 He noted that the albums "share some intriguing affinities", commenting: "Naturally there's the valorization of powerful, agile singing; there are explicit expressions of gratitude, amid an implicit air of conquest.

 Pointedly, too, there's the suggestion of performance as testimony, the set list as personal narrative.
 In both cases the theme of female self-empowerment plays out, sometimes a bit awkwardly, against the fact of an unnamed but specific male partner."
-However, Chien commented that Live at Roseland: Elements of 4 "makes an airtight spectacle out of movement."
+However, Chien commented that Live at Roseland "makes an airtight spectacle out of movement."
 USA Today's Elysa Gardner mentioned the DVD along with Adele's Live at the Royal Albert Hall as the leading DVDs for December 2011.

 Kat George of VH1 gave a positive review for the album, describing the scenes as "moving, inspirational and infectious" while also calling them "immaculately produced."
 She further wrote that "Tight and succinct, there's no filler in the Live At Roseland DVD — it's high energy from the beginning to the end, and doesn't give you a chance to lag or lose interest."
 George went on to describe the album as "intimate", which according to her gives "the magic of Beyoncé — even when she's speaking to the masses, she's really speaking to you, and you alone."
 She finished her review saying that the album gives a personal evening with Beyoncé along with "absolute grace and ultimate humility."
 Sian-Pierre Regis of MTV described the album as a "glitzy doc-style flick" and noted that Beyoncé shows her "softer" side while also calling her a "gift that keeps on giving."
 Entertainment Weekly's Melissa Maerz wrote that "According to ...
-DVD Live at Roseland: Elements of 4... [which] finds Beyoncé telling her life story through her songs ... [she] has done a whole lot of amazing things in her life."
+DVD Live at Roseland... [which] finds Beyoncé telling her life story through her songs ... [she] has done a whole lot of amazing things in her life."